-- 1A personal stake or involvement in an undertaking or state of affairs, especially one with an expectation of financial gain: banks have a vested interest in the growth of their customersMore example sentences
+- 1A personal reason for involvement in an undertaking or situation, especially an expectation of financial or other gain: banks have a vested interest in the growth of their customersMás ejemplos en oraciones

 - But he believes shares are being stopped from reaching their ‘true level’ by financial institutions with a vested interest in seeing them continually rise.

 - The answer is that a family that has established a business, built it up and kept a substantial stake, has a vested interest in very long-term shareholder value.

 - The government has a vested interest in keeping the share prices high.

 - 1.1A person or group with a particular reason for involvement in an undertaking or situation: the problem is that the authorities are a vested interestMás ejemplos en oraciones

 - To this day, he has supporters who believe vested interests and disgruntled enemies blackened his name.

 - Until that happens, he believes, politicians, businessmen and vested interests will continue to amass illicit wealth at the expense of the common good.